apache/spark/docs/structured-streaming-programming-guide.md

  2 hours delayed.
 But data delayed by more than 2 hours may or may not get processed.

 ##### Outer Joins with Watermarking
-While the watermark + event-time constraints is optional for inner joins, for left and right outer joins they must be specified.
+While the watermark + event-time constraints is optional for inner joins, for outer joins they must be specified.
 This is because for generating the NULL results in outer join, the engine must know when an input row is not going to match with anything in future.
 Hence, the watermark + event-time constraints must be specified for generating correct results.
 Therefore, a query with outer-join will look quite like the ad-monetization example earlier, except that